 The next important thing the properties of Systems like Causality, Time-Invariance, Stability, Linearity and we need to study the criterion to determine each of these properties for a system because many times we may be given a system and asked which of these properties does that particular system exhibit.

-The approach towards preparing any transform and any series is to have two pronged approach that is you need to remember two things or rather three things which are:
+The approach towards preparing any transform and any series is to have a three-pronged approach that is you need to remember three things which are:

 - Analysis and Synthesis Equations